sce/brief_mail/README.md

         authentication: :plain,
       },

+      # Or just use sendmail for sending:
+      #mailer: :sendmail,

       from: %(your.email@example.com),
       recipients: %w(your.email@example.com another.email@example.com),
       subject: %([DEPLOY] MyApp has been successfully deployed), }

-    after :deploy, "deploy:send_notification"

-Or just use sendmail for sending:

-    set :mail_car_config, {
-      mailer_config: :sendmail,

-      # ...
-    }

-When using sendmail, :from can be omitted to let sendmail handle it.
+When using sendmail, `:from` can be omitted to let sendmail handle it.

-:subject is not required.
-If using multistage then different config options can be used for different stages (obviously).
+`:subject` is not required.

+When using git, a `git_format` option can be used to control the output of the shortlogs:

+      # This is the default:
+      git_format: %(* %ad %s%+b)

+### Source Control Management

+The scm type should be automatically picked up via the deployment tool config, so no extra configuration necessary.

+## Usage

+When configured properly a mail will be sent out automatically after a successful deployment.

 To manually launch a mail (for e.g. testing):

     cap deploy:send_notification

-## Usage
+This is highly recommended, because if there is something wrong with the configuration (or a bug is triggered) then the entire deployment will be aborted and rolled back (by nature of capistrano).

 ## Contributing